needle-tools/needle-engine-support/documentation/features-overview.md

 - Read more about [Animation Components](./component-reference.md#animation)

 ## Physics
-Use Rigidbodies, Box Colliders and SphereColliders to add some juicy physics to your world.
+Use Rigidbodies, Mesh Colliders, Box Colliders and SphereColliders to add some juicy physics to your world.

-> **Note**: MeshColliders are currently not supported

 - Read more about [Physics Components](./component-reference.md#physics)